 As ISO/IEC 17025 is a generic accreditation, test laboratories are always accredited in the context of additional standards against which the laboratories will perform their tests.
-For NESAS, this means that Laboratories need to demonstrate that as well as holding ISO/IEC 17025 accreditation, they are capable of performing tests described in NESAS SCASes and that they meet the additional requirements applicable to NESAS.
+For NESAS, this means that laboratories need to demonstrate that, as well as holding ISO/IEC 17025 accreditation, they are capable of performing tests described in NESAS SCASes and that they meet the additional requirements applicable to NESAS.

-An officially recognised ISO/IEC 17025 Accreditation Body is required to audit NESAS Security Test Laboratories.
-As illustrated in Figure 6, the test laboratory is audited against ISO/IEC 17025 in the context of NESAS and SCASes.
-On successful completion of the audit, the test laboratory becomes an accredited NESAS Security Test Laboratory.
+An officially recognised ISO/IEC 17025 Accreditation Body is required to Audit and accredit test laboratories.
+On successful completion of the Audit, the test laboratory becomes an accredited NESAS Security Test Laboratory.
+This process is illustrated in Figure 6.